 Q. When will I be notified of my admission's decision?

-A. Students will be notified in late October for spring applicants and early April for summer applicants.
+A. Students will be notified in late October for spring applicants, early April for fall and summer applicants.
 Notification is electronic via the admissions portal.
 Admission status and wait list placement will not be given through email or by phone.

 Q. Will I be able to work while enrolled in the upper-division curriculum?